shubh24/shubh24.github.com/_posts/2019-02-19-It's a race against time! | Weekly Report 128.md

 It's a race against time.
 Or, as Caterina Fake says, it's a race against the bank balance.

-I watched the much awaited "Gully Boy" in the theatres. i might have been more excited than 5-year old kids jumping in my seats singing along with the raps.
+I watched the much awaited "Gully Boy" in the theatres. i might have been more excited than 5-year old kids, as i jumped in my seat singing along with the raps.
 So much fun, felt kinda weird to switch off from work for 3 hours. i'm not used to this kind of off-time!

 Over the weekend, i pulled out my old journals from 2016 and 2017.
 Was going through my college day entries, felt quite nostalgic.
-I wouldn't be scared to say that journalling might be the best habit i have cultivated over the past 3 years.
+It wouldn't be wrong to say that journalling might be the best habit i have cultivated over the past 3 years.
 That being said, i only put in one journal entry last week. i know, hypocrisy is my strong suit.

 Over the weekend, we recorded two episodes for the [@earlytwentiespodcast](https://www.instagram.com/earlytwentiespodcast/)!
 We have released one where we talk about our work lives, and how we navigated the shift from college to corporate.
 Quite an interesting episode, go listen :)